Graduate student housing is in smaller off-campus apartment buildings. You can get a list of these facilities on our building search page.

 Yes.
 USC Housing has partnered with Off-Campus Housing 101 to provide students with listings of available rentals from private landlords in the North University Park area, around the main campus.
 All their listings are within the USC Department of Public Safety Patrol Zone and they offer customer support services to assist you with obtaining private rental housing

-Select apartments in Cardinal Gardens and Century (Rainbow Floor) are designated for gender-inclusive housing.
+Select apartments in Birnkrant, Cardinal Gardens and Century (Rainbow Floor) are designated for gender-inclusive housing.

 Yes, but your roommates must have requested, been selected for, and assigned to gender-inclusive housing.